Aiven-Open/klaw-docs/3.1/docs/features/features.rst

     :width: 500px
     :align: center

+Every topic has a topic overview page, which displays topic partitions, replication factor in all available environments.

+Every topic has a topic overview page, which displays topic subscriptions in all available environments.

 Note : Make sure kafkawize has access to read topics (Acl is required if acls are enabled on the cluster)

 Acls
 ~~~~
 Acl - Access Controls

-From the Browse topics screen, user can select and clicking on a topic displays all the available acls of that topic.
+From the Browse topics screen, user can select and clicking on a topic displays all the available subscriptions of that topic.

 .. image:: _static/images/ViewAcls.JPG
     :width: 500px